jadecobra/python_tdd_exercises/source/truth table 01.rst

      # AssertionError
      # ModuleNotFoundError

-* create a file called ``truth_table.py`` in the project folder and the terminal displays an :doc:`AttributeError` which we add to our list of exceptions encountered
+* create a file called ``truth_table.py`` in the project folder and the terminal displays an :doc:`AttributeError` which I add to the list of exceptions encountered
   .. code-block:: python

      # Exceptions Encountered